Austin Bisnow: Live From Quarantine

-From March to May 2020, during the COVID-19 pandemic, Bisnow presented and hosted a 4-weekend digital music festival fundraiser on Instagram Live called Live From Quarantine, featuring performances and appearances from The Lumineers, Woody Harrelson, Jason Mraz, Edward Norton, Walk the Moon, The Head and the Heart, David Blaine, Hamilton's Leslie Odom Jr., Edward Sharpe, LP, MAX, Chelsea Cutler, The Revivalists, Walk off the Earth, Local Natives, Ashe, Plain White T's, Allen Stone, Shakey Graves, Nahko Bear, Thievery Corporation, American Idol's Scarypoolparty, Shaed, Mondo Cozmo, Maggie Rose, and more.
+From March to May 2020, during the COVID-19 pandemic, Bisnow presented and hosted a four-weekend digital music festival fundraiser on Instagram Live called Live From Quarantine, featuring performances and appearances from The Lumineers, Woody Harrelson, Jason Mraz, Edward Norton, Walk the Moon, The Head and the Heart, David Blaine, Leslie Odom Jr., Edward Sharpe, LP, Walk off the Earth, Local Natives, Ashe, Plain White T's, Allen Stone, Shakey Graves, Nahko Bear, Thievery Corporation, and more.

 The festival raised over $100,000 for Frontline Responders Fund to get personal protective equipment to hospital workers and for MusiCares Coronavirus Relief Fund to offer grants to music industry professionals whose livelihood had been affected by the pandemic.

+The Topanga A-Frame

+Bisnow and Robertson own and operate the Topanga A-Frame, a cabin in Topanga Canyon, California.
+The property was profiled by Dwell in an article about its renovation and design, and has been included in travel and design roundups by GQ and Vogue.
+In 2025, Peerspace named it one of its top architectural spaces and selected it as its “Wow Space” winner.

 Somewhere In Between

-In June 2024, Bisnow launched the indie folk duo Somewhere In Between with his Canadian wife Deena Robertson.
-Their musical partnership began when they wrote their wedding vows to each other.
-Then Deena received a life-threatening diagnosis of mouth cancer to which doctors warned she might never speak again—so they came together to record those wedding vows, their first single “Mr & Mrs,” just days before her complex surgery, with Grammy Award-winning artist/producer RY X.
+In June 2024, Bisnow and his wife Deena Robertson launched the indie folk duo Somewhere In Between.
+Their debut single, "Mr & Mrs," consists of the couple's wedding vows, which they recorded with Grammy Award-winning artist-producer RY X before Robertson underwent surgery for mouth cancer.

+Somewhere In Between released their debut album, Stories Untold, in 2024, followed by We Are Only Human in 2026.
+Their 2025 single "Lay Your Head On Me" received coverage by outlets including Earmilk, 1883 Magazine, and Backseat Mafia.

 In Between Coffee

 Early in 2025, Somewhere In Between launched a half-caffeinated coffee brand named In Between Coffee.
-Media coverage described the brand as being created to help people find balance in their daily rituals.
-According to the company’s website, the beans are intended to reduce the jitters and afternoon crash associated with regular coffee, and are grown on a regenerative family farm, are Fairtrade certified, Swiss Water Process certified, small batch roasted, and inspected for mold.

 Personal life

-Outside of their musical collaboration, Bisnow's wife, Deena Robertson, is a co-founder of Modo Yoga LA, a form of eco-friendly hot yoga, and part of the international Modo Yoga network, which originated from Moksha Yoga in Canada.
-Modo Yoga LA has been recognized by several publications, including the Los Angeles Times, which listed it among the best yoga studios in Los Angeles, and CBS Los Angeles, which named it one of the city's best places for hot yoga.
+Bisnow is married to Deena Robertson, Canadian entrepreneur and co-founder of Modo Yoga LA, a Los Angeles hot yoga studio now called North Ray Yoga.
+The couple collaborates in the indie folk duo Somewhere In Between and on other entrepreneurial ventures.

 Austin Bisnow is the brother of Elliott Bisnow (best known as the founder of Summit, and from 2013 to 2023 a co‐owner of Powder Mountain Ski Resort in Utah).
 He is also the son of author Margot Machol and media entrepreneur Mark Bisnow.